vitthalaa/vit-social/readme.txt

 * You cannot share media on Instagram using the API.
 See the docs

 = Can I modify plugin? =
-* Of course you can and your contributions are always welcome here to git.
+* Of course you can and your contributions are always welcome <a href="https://github.com/vitthalaa/vit-social" target="_blank">here to git</a>.

 == Screenshots ==
 1. Plugin setting page